MD-Shibli-Mollah/SH-Python-2024/Coding_Task-for-Validata_Devs-(Python)-Shibli/Part_2-Python_CRUD_Application-Shibli/README.md

-# Coding Task for Validata Developers (Python - ML)
+# Coding Task for Validata Developers (Python)
-# PART 1: CRUD Application with Flask and SQL Server
+# PART 2: CRUD Application with Flask and SQL Server

 This project is a basic CRUD application using Flask and Microsoft SQL Server to manage a database of banks.
 The application supports creating, reading, updating, and deleting (CRUD) bank records.